BruceEckel/functional_error_handling/README.md

     - [example5.py](https://github.com/BruceEckel/functional_error_handling/blob/main/src/functional_error_handling/example5.py)
     - [example6.py](https://github.com/BruceEckel/functional_error_handling/blob/main/src/functional_error_handling/example6.py)

 - The associated paper (a work in progress, which I think may eventually become part of a larger work) is [here](https://github.com/BruceEckel/functional_error_handling/blob/main/Functional%20Error%20Handling.md).
+Note that this is only partially done and needs significant rewriting.

-Works with [rye](https://rye-up.com/).
+- Works with [rye](https://rye-up.com/).
 Install rye, clone this repository, and run `rye sync` inside the home directory of the repository.

-Test with `rye test` (or `python -m pytest`, but not `pytest`).
+- Test with `rye test` (or `python -m pytest`, but not `pytest`).